Yousef-khamis2/Amazon-Sales-Interactive-Dashboard/README.md

 This project is a fully interactive Excel Dashboard built using the Amazon Sales Dataset (2019).
 It demonstrates end-to-end data analysis, KPI creation, and professional dashboard design.

+> 📌 This project showcases an interactive Excel dashboard built as part of my data analysis learning journey.

 ---

 ## 🚀 Project Highlights